 Once you know what you have, it’s time to start planning ahead.
 There’s lots of pension figures bandied about - plenty that will give you panic - but if you’re just after a comfortable retirement, then the numbers might not be quite as bad as you think.

-Per person that’s a not too massive £12,500 a year.
-So, if you’re entitled to the new full state pension of £9,110 per year, then according to the Which? research you only need to supplement it with around £3,400 per year.
+Per person, that’s a not too massive £13,000 a year.
+So, if you’re entitled to the new full state pension of £9,339.20 per year, then you might only need to supplement it with around £3,660 per year.
 Still, that’s not a tiny figure - so how can you reach it?